pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 Mentioned above, there's now a system to change the active game events.
 These are things like the current holidays or faire location.
-Previously everything was being started regardless, leading to things like overlapping halloween and christmas decorations.
+Previously everything was being started regardless, leading to things like overlapping Hallow's End and Winter's Veil decorations.

 It's a GenServer that keeps track of the current events and notifies subscribers of changed events: